apache/servicecomb-website/_users/dynamic-config.md

    git clone https://github.com/lijasonvip/apollo-image-for-servicecomb.git
    cd apollo-image-for-servicecomb && docker-compose up
    ```
 When your console shows `Portal started.
-You can visit http://localhost:8070 now!` , it means the service is started and ready for use.
+You can visit http://localhost:8070 now!` , it means the service is started and ready for use(It could take serval minutes which depends on machines).
 Visit Apollo configuration pages at `http://localhost:8070` in a browser.
 Please refer to [Docker document](https://docs.docker.com/compose/install/) about `docker-compose`.

 ### Configure services and get a token